ArthurPesi/shoutout/README.md

 [The last algorithms course you'll need by Theprimeagen](https://frontendmasters.com/courses/algorithms/) - I don't know if it is the last course you'll need, but it's a good start.
 And for free.

+[Roadmap by NeetCode](https://neetcode.io/roadmap) - A good selection of problems that are relevant to job interviews (according to the roadmap guy).
+It's a good place to practice DSA.
+There are explanations on how to solve each problem.
+Very neat.

 [Algorithms by Abdul Bari](https://www.youtube.com/playlist?list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O) - The man.
 The goat.
 Just watch and learn.
 I recommend watching the previous course and complementing it with this playlist.
 Come back as you need.
 This is your new home.
 Welcome.

 ---